choilab/BTN707-CompGen/1-CAS9-offfinder/README.md

 ---

-hyunju's memo that maybe introduction will include
+hyunju's memo that introduction will include
 - what CRISPR is
 - what we want to do by coding CAS off finder
 - how existing CAS off finder works